 There are many desirable features of molded composite parts.
-Molded parts are almost always more durable, repairable, heat-resistant, and lighter than comparable strength carved wood parts, and they don’t soak up oil or moisture.
-In the case of a molded composite cowl, its thin wall property (about 0.05"…and you can’t carve a wood cowl to match!) gives much better air flow around the motor as a big side benefit.
-Molded composite wheel pants can handle bigger wheels and mount more conveniently.
+Molded parts are almost always more durable, repairable, heat-resistant, and lighter than comparable-strength carved wood parts, and they don’t soak up oil or moisture.
+In the case of a molded composite cowl, its thin wall property (about 0.05″ and you can’t carve a wood cowl to match!) gives much better airflow around the motor as a big side benefit.
+Molded composite wheel pants can handle bigger wheels and mount them more conveniently.
 Other possibilities are wing tips, gear legs, dummy exhausts, spinners, etc., and all are made in a similar way.

-Once a proper mold is made, composite parts can be replicated quickly and easily, each one almost identical to its predecessors.
-So, you can make as many parts as you and your friends need, you can sell them, or , in the event of a crash, make a new one exactly like the original in just a fraction of the time it would take to carve and hollow another .
+Once a proper RTV molding is made, composite parts can be replicated quickly and easily, each one almost identical to its predecessors.
+So, you can make as many parts as you and your friends need, you can sell them, or, in the event of a crash, make a new one exactly like the original in just a fraction of the time it would take to carve and hollow another.

 Polyester or Epoxy?

 Polyester is cheaper and weaker than epoxy, but it’s certainly adequate for first attempts.
-Polyester gets drops of hardener, more will accelerate the cure.
-A down side is that finished parts often have pin holes.
-Polyester has a strong odor, and you need to wear eye protection because the catalyst can be highly dangerous if it gets in your eyes.
+Polyester gets drops of hardener.
+More will accelerate the cure.
+A downside is that finished parts often have pin holes.
+Polyester has a strong odor, and you need to wear eye protection because the catalyst can be highly dangerous if it gets into your eyes.

 In full-scale aircraft composite parts, the weight ratio of the fibers and the resin is carefully engineered and calculated for each part.

-All epoxy suppliers sell fillers, such as a Cab-O-Sill, milled fibers, and Q-Cells.
-These are useful on some shapes to make a paste to get good edges and corners.
+All epoxy suppliers sell fillers, such as Cab-O-Sill, milled fibers, and Q-Cells.
+These are useful in some shapes to make a paste to get good edges and corners.
 Painted in corners, they help define small details, too.
-A paste made with filler is useful to fix flaws that may appear in the final part, also.
+A paste made with filler is useful to fix flaws that may appear in the final part as well.